 Because of these restrictions on both the well and the use of the South Pond as an alternative source of water, during the peak summer season, the maximum day demand and average day demand "exceed the safe yield of North Pond and often exceeds the combined safe yield of North Pond and [the operating well] JR-1."
 WSSMP, at ES-5.
 The WSSMP further cautions that "[t]he public water system is also currently drawing a greater volume than the safe daily yield of North Pond, the primary supply source at certain times of year.
 This causes great fluctuations in the amount of usable stored water in the reservoir from year to year."
 WSSMP at § 9.2.2.
-See also Transcript (5/6/24), at 88-89.
-According to Mr. Gray the JWD has nevertheless been able to avoid running the North Pond dry, as happened in 1993 when the District needed the National Guard to truck water onto the island.
+Transcript (5/6/24), at 88-89.
+According to Mr. Gray the JWD has nevertheless been able to avoid running the pond dry as happened in 1993 when the District needed the National Guard to summer season and during drought conditions there is no water flowing into the south reservoir from the watershed and therefore the level is below the spillway elevation at the dam preventing the transfer of water.
+WSSMP 2024 Update), at ES-6.

+truck water onto the island.
 Transcript (5/6/24) at 99.
-However, currently, on average five months of the year the daily demand for water exceeds the safe yield for the North Pond.
-Id. at $90.^{5}$
+However, currently on average five months of the year the daily demand for water exceeds the safe yield for the North Pond.
+Id. at 90.5

 Mr. Gray's opinion is consistent with the updated WSSMP's conclusion that because of the water supply limitations, "there is no ability to service the entire Town with water.
 The existing water system is limited in scope geographically to the village area within Jamestown and is not capable of extending beyond the water service area."
-WSSMP (2024), at § 2.10.
+WSSMP (Apr.
+2024), at § 2.10.
 Moreover, as the State approved WSSMP specifically recognizes, the District is only legally obligated to supply drinking water to the Urban District.
 WSSMP, at § 2.9.3 ("The Town of Jamestown is obligated to supply drinking water to properties located within the Urban Water District").
 See also P.L.
 1968, ch.
 273, §4.
 This obligation emanates from the JWD's original purchase of the assets of the private company under the authority of P.L.
 1968, ch.
 273.

 The 1968 Special Act also authorized the Board to enact rules and regulations.
 P.L.
 1968, ch.
-273, §§ 2 & 4.
-In accordance with this authority, the Rules and Regulations of the Commission distinguish between water service connections within the urban area, that is the existing service area, and water service extensions both inside and outside the existing service area.6 Both water service connections and water service extensions within the current service area are subject to design standards and eligible for administrative review and approval.7 Alternatively, water service extensions outside the water service area, that is the Rural District, are subject to review and approval by the Commissioners.8 Notably, a proposed service connection in the rural district to an existing water main must demonstrate that it is consistent with the Jamestown Comprehensive
+273, §§ 2.
+In accordance with the discretionary authority whether to extend water mains, the Rules and Regulations of the Commission distinguish between water service connections within the urban area, that is the existing service area, and water service extensions both inside and outside the existing service area.6 Both water service connections and water service extensions within the current service area are subject to design standards and eligible for administrative review and approval.7 Alternatively, water service extensions outside the water service area, that is the Rural District, are subject to review and approval by the Commissioners.8 Notably, a proposed service connection in the rural district to an existing water main must demonstrate that it is consistent with

 5 The JWD also has a non-permanent emergency interconnection with the Town of North Kingstown but is waiting for approval from the RIDOH.
-WSSMP (Apr.
-2024), at § 2.5.
+WSSMP (2024), at § 2.5.